Tom Mullen Talks Freedom

 But the last part of his answer carries the main foundation of Trump’s economic vision.

 Candidate Trump promised tariffs would protect domestic manufacturers and their employees from cheaper foreign competition.
-Indeed, imposing tariffs similar to those imposed upon U.S. imports to its trading partners would cause manufacturing production and jobs lost to China and other, lower labor cost countries to return to the United States.
+Indeed, imposing tariffs similar to those imposed upon U.S. exports to its trading partners would cause manufacturing production and jobs lost to China and other, lower labor cost countries to return to the United States.

 All this begs the question: What is the goal of the tariffs?
 Are they meant to collect revenue, perhaps enough to replace the income tax, or to protect domestic production?
 “Both!”
 Trump and his supporters would probably answer.
 It’s win-win.
 Americans will be so tired of winning some might be hospitalized for exhaustion.
 But tariffs can’t do both.
 It’s physically impossible.